Expense Management

 Are digital receipt scans accepted by the IRS?

 Yes.
 The IRS accepts digital receipt images equally to paper originals under Revenue Procedure 97-22.
 Scanned images must be legible and retrievable, stored in a tamper-evident system that logs modifications, and retained for at least three years from the date you file your tax return.
 Every major receipt scanning app meets these requirements and creates timestamped audit records that provide a stronger compliance trail than paper receipts.
+For state taxes or open audits, retain records longer — confirm your vendor's retention default before relying on it.

-How much does receipt scanning software cost?
+How much does receipt scanning software cost in 2026?

 Related Topics